 How to apply

-You are encouraged to communicate with the MSc Course Administrator before you apply to discuss the course content, teaching, assessment and any questions you may have.
+You are encouraged to communicate with the MSc Course Administrator or the MSc Course Director before you apply to discuss the course content, teaching, assessment and any questions you may have.
 However, it is not a requirement to contact the Course Administrator or Course Director before you apply.

 The set of documents you should send with your application to this course comprises the following: